ERIC*******T*******B.info

 33rd Street Passage

 A forgotten passage connecting the 6th and 7th Avenue subway mezzanines (including PATH) that was useful, but prone to crime and the homeless.
-With the revitalization of the area, it should be given another chance and opened.
-Formerly owned by Gimbel's, it is now owned by Vornado Realty, owners of both the Manhattan Mall and Hotel Pennsylvania, comprising the whole block, of which the passageway is the property's sidewalk vault.
-Includes pictures, both mine and others, and how to find where it is sealed up.
+Formerly owned by Gimbel's, it is now owned by Vornado Realty, owner of the whole block, of which the passageway is the property's sidewalk vault.
+With Hotel Pennsylvania already demolished, construction is ongoing, and the passageway is planned to be reopened with the new construction!

 Christian issues: